Medical Termination of Pregnancy Act, 1971 and its Recent Amendments

 If the pregnancy is caused by rape, the agony or the mental pain is enough to constitute a grave injury to the mental health of the pregnant woman.
-Also, if, where any pregnancy occurs as a result of failure of any device or use of contraceptive by the male or female (only in case of married women), the agony or the mental pain caused by such unwanted pregnancy is enough to constitute a grave injury to the mental health of the pregnant woman.
+Also, if, where any pregnancy occurs as a result of the failure of any device or use of contraceptive by the male or female (only in case of married women), the agony or the mental pain caused by such unwanted pregnancy is enough to constitute a grave injury to the mental health of the pregnant woman.
 No pregnancy can be terminated without the consent of the pregnant woman.
 If she is a minor (as per the Indian Majority Act, 1875) or lunatic, written consent of the guardian is required.
 An adult woman has the right to terminate her pregnancy based on her personal free consent, without the consent of the father.

 Also, the termination of pregnancy by a person who is not a registered medical practitioner or owns a place where pregnancy terminations are done but is not authorized shall be an offense punishable under the Indian Penal Code, 1860.
 The opinion of two registered medical practitioners in case of 20 weeks and proper place of termination are not essential in the case when one registered medical practitioner is of the opinion, formed in good faith, that termination of such pregnancy is immediately necessary to save the life of the pregnant woman.

 This Act was however misused and sex-selective operations started taking place.
-With the use of Imaging technology like ultrasound, with the intention to see the well-being of the fetus and to identify any danger to the lives of mother and child, the sex of the fetus was determined.
-The increase in the number of ultrasound clinics and lack of proper regulations, the sex-selective abortions (female) increased to such an extent that sex ratio declined.
-To address this issue the Pre-Conception and Pre-Natal Diagnostics Techniques (PCPNDT) Act was introduced to stop illegal use of the ultrasound machine to determine sex and close illegal clinics.
+With the use of Imaging techniques like ultrasound, with the intention to see the well-being of the fetus and to identify any danger to the lives of mother and child, the sex of the fetus was determined.
+The increase in the number of ultrasound clinics and lack of proper regulations, the sex-selective abortions (female) increased to such an extent that the sex ratio declined.
+To address this issue the Pre-Conception and Pre-Natal Diagnostics Techniques (PCPNDT) Act was introduced to stop the illegal use of the ultrasound machine to determine sex and close illegal clinics.
 A report by UNICEF tells that 80% of districts in India have seen a declining sex ratio since 1991.